Rekmodus/Navigation2D/README.md

 # Navigation2D
 Script of Navigation2D in Unity3D.
+CHECK OUT THE OTHER BRANCHES TO SEE THE NEW WAYS TO USE THIS

 ## To run the sample:
 1. in case that the sample running with tilemap, so need Unity3D version >= 2017.2